1. Tiger Woods is ranked #1 again. Do you think

 To me I know that many people will say Louisville because they had the largest margin of victory in their games but that should be expected in the first 2 rounds for the number 1 overall seed.
 I think that the team that has been the most impressive to my surprise has been Michigan.
 They blew out South Dakota State with Trey Burke missing some of the game.
 Then they went up against VCU and their hectic press defense and absolutely dominated them.
 They played better competition and Trey Burke, Hardaway Jr and Mitch McGary dominated.
 I thought that going into the tournament Michigan would be one of those teams that would get upset early but they have proven me wrong.

-4. Do you think that it would be bad for the Heat to carry a winning streak into the playoffs like the Spurs did last year?
+to carry a winning streak into the playoffs like the Spurs did last year?

 Spencer-